chodorowicz/walulik.aero/src/pages/privacy-policy.md

 ## What are your data protection rights?

-You are entitled to the following in respect of your persona data:
+You are entitled to the following in respect of your personal data:

 - the right to access – you have the right to request us for copies of your personal data,
 - the right to rectification – you have the right to request that we correct any information you believe is inaccurate or that we complete the information you believe is incomplete,
 - the right to erasure – you have the right to request that we erase your personal data, under certain conditions,
-- the right to restrict processing – you have the right to request that we restrict the processing of your personal data, under certain conditions.
+- the right to restrict processing – you have the right to request that we restrict the processing of your personal data, under certain conditions,
-- the right to object to processing – you have the right to object to processing of your personal data by us, under certain conditions.
+- the right to object to processing – you have the right to object to processing of your personal data by us, under certain conditions,
 - the right to data portability – you have the right to request that we transfer the data that we have collected to another organization, or directly to you, under certain conditions,
 - the rights to withdraw your consent – whenever we process personal data based on your consent to processing of your data for one or more specific purposes you may partly or entirely withdraw your consent at any time; this will not affect the lawfulness of processing based on the consent before its withdrawal.

 If you make any of the above requests, we have one month to respond to you.
-If you would like to exercise any of these rights, please [contact us](#how-to-contact-us)
+If you would like to exercise any of these rights, please [contact us](#how-to-contact-us).

 ## Cookies